libra22/Module3GettingAndCleaningDataProject/README.md

 For example, if your working directory is `/Users/Balan/Project1`, then the following files should be installed/found in that directory:

 /Users/Balan/Project1/run_analysis.R

 /Users/Balan/Project1/CodeBook.md

 /Users/Balan/Project1/README.md

 /Users/Balan/Project1/UCI_HAR.zip

 /Users/Balan/Project1/data/(multiple files herein)

-The output file will also be written to this directory.
+The output file `TidyData.txt` will also be written to this directory.

 Within the `data` folder, the following files/folders are found:
 ================================================================